jupita-io/ios/README.md

 ### Error codes

-Error codes thrown are 401 when the token is incorrect and 400 when there is an attempt to dump gibberish content to the server, although the model does have an inbuilt gibberish detector.
+Error codes thrown are 401 when the token is incorrect.

 ### Libraries

-Use Step 1 and 2 so that the Jupita iOS SDK is available within the scope of the project.
-Currently the Jupita iOS SDK is dependent on `URLSession`.
+Use Step 1 and 2 so that the Jupita Swift SDK is available within the scope of the project.
+Currently the Jupita Swift SDK is dependent on `URLSession`.

 ### Classes

-The available product under the iOS SDK is Jupita.
+The available product under the Swift SDK is Jupita.
 Jupita can be constructed directly using the public constructor however it is highly recommended to use the `Jupita` class to build the product.
-This will ensure that mistakes are not made while building the iOS Jupita SDK.
+This will ensure that mistakes are not made while building the Jupita Swift SDK.

 ```
 let token:String = “your-token”;